akash19-tech/akash19-tech/README.md

+Hi, I am Akash Mishra currently in 4th year of Btech Computer Science Engineering and Specialization in Data Science.
+I love playing with Data which makes me so curious to know the various aspects about Data Science i am currently working on building my knowledge and being very good at Data Science.
+I would love to connect with you.

 # 💫 About Me:
 🔭 I’m currently working on Computer Vision<br>👯 I’m looking to collaborate on Projects<br>🤝 I’m looking for help with getting internship<br>🌱 I’m currently learning Computer Vision<br>💬 Ask me about coding, DSA<br>⚡ Fun fact I love writing